An A-Z list of Common Courier Industry Terms and Abbreviations used in the express courier, logistics and general

 See – Sub Contractor

-A driver using using their own vehicle that gets delivery jobs provided by a transportation company on a sub-contract basis.
+A driver using their own vehicle that receives delivery jobs provided by a transportation company on a sub-contract basis.
 The driver, apart from owning his or her own vehicle is also responsible for all expenses associated with the day to day running costs of the vehicle being used for delivery.

 A truck with a side curtain usually made of waterproof fabric that can be drawn back exactly like a household curtain.
 A tautliner truck is a convenient truck loading system usually used for multiple palleted goods which can be loaded both sides of the truck bed.

 A truck with driver hired by the hour for exclusive use.